pinardy/50.001-Travel-App/README.md

-# 50.001-Travel-App
+# Travelpedia
-Travel app in Android
+Travel app in Android for the 50.001 Information Systems and Design module

 In this project, we design and develop a travel app with several functions useful as a tourist in Singapore.
 Function 1: Daily Itinerary Planning